Hassan Dahir Aweys

-Hassan Dahir Aweys (English: Hassan Dahir Aweys (Xasan Daahir Aweys, (حسن طاهر أويس; born 1935) is a Somali Islamist political figure.
+Hassan Dahir Aweys (Xasan Daahir Aweys, حسن طاهر أويس; born 1935) is a Somali Islamist political figure.

 During the regime of Siad Barre, Aweys was a colonel in the Somali National Army and served in the 1977 Ogaden War against Ethiopia.
 He later came to be a leading figure in Somalia's rising Islamic movements at the start of the Civil War, beginning with Al-Itihaad al-Islamiya from 1991.
 After the effective dissolution of Al-Itihaad in 1997, he became the head of an Islamic Court in north Mogadishu and eventually rose to a high-ranking position within the Islamic Courts Union until the Ethiopian invasion of 2006.

-After the invasion he joined the Alliance for the Re-Liberation of Somalia and became head of the Asmara wing of the ARS.
+Following the invasion he joined the Alliance for the Re-Liberation of Somalia in late 2007 and became head of the Asmara wing of the ARS.
 During the insurgency, his wing of the alliance merged with several groups to form Hizbul Islam.

-In 2010, Hizbul Islam and Al-Shabaab merged, but disputes between Aweys and the Al-Shabaab leadership would result in several attempts on his life and his eventual defection to Federal Government of Somalia in 2013.
+In 2010, Hizbul Islam and Al-Shabaab merged, but disputes between Aweys and the Al-Shabaab leadership would result in several attempts on his life and his eventual defection to the internationally recognized Federal Government of Somalia in 2013.

 Early life

-Aweys was born in the city of Dhusamareb, Galguduud region in central Somalia.
+Aweys was born in the city of Dhusamareb, Galguduud region, in central Somalia.
 He is part of the Ayr wing of the Habr Gidir, a major sub-clan of the Hawiye.
 In 1963 he moved to Mogadishu and went to secondary school.
-He joined the Somali National Army (SNA) after and went to 'General Daud military academy' in 1972, from which he graduated.
+He later joined the Somali National Army (SNA) and went to 'General Daud military academy' in 1972, from which he graduated.
 Aweys rose to the rank of Colonel and was decorated with a silver medal for bravery during the 1977–1978 Ogaden War against Ethiopia.